puppetlabs/puppet-docs/source/pe/3.1/console_cert_mgmt.markdown

     $ sudo puppet cert sign <name>

-For more information on working with certificates from the CLI, see the [Puppet tools guide](/guides/tools.html#puppet-cert-or-puppetca) or view the [man page for `puppet cert`](/references/3.3.stable/man/cert.html).
+For more information on working with certificates from the CLI, see the [man page for `puppet cert`](/references/3.3.stable/man/cert.html).

 ### Configuration Details